MrAlexSee/InterviewTopics/README.md

 * [Principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment): components of the system should behave in an expected way, might apply to both the UI and the source code.

+* [Programming style](https://en.wikipedia.org/wiki/Programming_style): a set of rules for writing the source code.
+A specific set is called a [coding convention](https://en.wikipedia.org/wiki/Coding_conventions).
+It is often language-specific.

 * [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization): resource acquisition is initialization, meaning that holding a resource is tied to the lifetime of an object.
 In C++ realized through constructor/destructor.

 * [Reinventing the wheel](https://en.wikipedia.org/wiki/Reinventing_the_wheel): duplicating a common, known method.